mdwagner/pigpio.cr/README.md

 ## Development

-Early days, but I have all the bindings created and tested against Pigpio C's test suite converted to Crystal.
-Pretty much all future changes will be for the Client.
+Early days, but I have all the bindings created and tested against Pigpio C's test suite (converted to Crystal).
+Pretty much all future changes will be for the Client & Connection.

 ## Contributing